OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/index.rst

 Contributing
 ------------
 As part of the OpenDiS project, ExaDiS is welcoming and encouraging new contributions from users.
-The easiest way to make contributions to the code is via pull/merge requests, or by reporting bugs or opening discussions in the Issue section.
+The easiest way to make contributions to the code is via pull/merge requests, or by reporting bugs or opening discussions in the Issue section of the `ExaDiS Github repo <https://github.com/LLNL/exadis>`_.

 License